saifaustcse/SDLC-Methodologies/README.md

 4.  ### Waterfall Model

     Waterfall is a sequential and linear flow for developing a software application.
 The process is outlined by a series of finite stages, each of which must be fully completed before moving on to the next one.
 The idea here is quite simple: develop one phase of the project completely and move on to the next.
 In this way, the project progresses and moves forward in a linear flow.
-This SDLC methodology is best fitted for small projects where deliverables can be defined clearly.

     <div  style="text-align: center;">
            <img src="https://github.com/saifaustcse/SDLC_Methodologies/blob/master/images/waterfall.jpg" width="800" height="450">